tenxsoydev/karen-yank.nvim/README.md

 Karen is mainly designed to be used with nvim in conjunction with the system `clipboard=unnamedplus`.
 For other modes, not all functions of the plugin may work.
 If you notice unexpected behavior with the mode you are using, feel free to open an issue.

-If the plugin offered some value to you, filling the ☆ of this repo with color, warms the heart of your fellow developer.
+If the plugin offered some value to you, filling the ☆ of this repo with color warms the heart of your fellow developer.

 ## Why?